kawazoets/ai-civilization-atlas/README.md

 # AI Civilization Atlas

-Observing the Structures Behind AI
+Observing the Structures of the AI Age

 ---